eu-digital-identity-wallet/eudi-srv-pid-issuer/README.md

 ### Database configuration

-PID-Issuer is compatible with PostgreSQL and H2.
+PID-Issuer is compatible with PostgreSQL and supports pooling.
 It uses Spring Data with [R2DBC](https://r2dbc.io/).

-Currently, migrations are not handled by the server and should be performed manually.
+The schema must be created manually before starting the server.
-The schemas are located in the `docker-compose/postgresql/schema` directory.
+DDL scripts are located in `docker-compose/postgresql/schema`.

 When running the server with Docker Compose, the database is initialized automatically.